ascholerChemeketa/armTutorial/_sources/Functions/SimpleFunctionCall.rst

    Pop any stored registers (r4-r9) from the stack to restore their old values.

-   Return to the caller with ``MOV PC, LR``
+   Return to the caller with ``BX lr``

 Resume Control (Done by caller)
    Any returned value(s) are in registers r0-r3.

    Pop stored registers (r0-r3) that were preserved before calling.

 A Sample Function
 ---------------------------------

 The code sample below demonstrates a program that replace r4 and r5 with their absolute values.
-To do this, it uss an ``abs`` function.
+To do this, it uses an ``abs`` function.
 To call the function, the main part of the program stores r1, which is in use, then places the parameter (value to take absolute value of) in r0.
 The function preserves, r4 and r5 so it can use them, then does its work.
 It finishes up by placing the answer in r0, restoring r4 and r5 and branching back.
 Then the main part of the program moves the returned value out of r0 and restores r1.

 Here is how the stack is used to store values along the way: